-TRAINING DIVISION CONTINUED
+TRAINING DIVISION (BASS) CONTINUED

-RECRUITMENT UNIT: In March 2020, the Recruitment Unit moved physically to the Training Division and under the supervision of the Training Division Captain.
-The unit is staffed by a first sergeant, sergeant and seven troopers, the mission of the Recruitment Unit is to recruit and retain individuals who represent the population our agency serves and are fair, professional and possess a high degree of integrity and a commitment to public service.
+RECRUITMENT UNIT: The unit is staffed by a first sergeant, sergeant and seven troopers, the mission of the Recruitment Unit is to recruit and retain individuals who represent the population our agency serves and are fair, professional and possess a high degree of integrity and a commitment to public service.
 The Recruitment Unit strives to identify and recruit the most qualified candidates for employment, with emphasis on maintaining diversity within the work force of the Virginia Department of State Police.

-In 2020, the unit recruiters conducted 14 applicant testing sessions, and participated in 185 recruitment/career fair events.
-Even with COVID-19 limitations and restrictions, the recruiters contacted 3,368 prospective candidates.
+In 2021, the unit recruiters conducted 12 applicant testing sessions, and participated in 260 recruitment/career fair events.
+As COVID-19 limitations and restrictions gradually lifted during 2021, the recruiters were able to return to pre-pandemic activities and contacts.
+This year, recruiters contacted 2,325 prospective Trooper candidates, with 1,491 of those contacts generated by individuals accessing the VSP recruitment website.